pyHi-M/traceratops/docs/source/contribute/how_to_document.md

       path: .
   ```

-5. Add inside `docs` folder, a `requirements.txt` file with only the dependancies used to build doc:
+5. Add inside `docs` folder, a `requirements.txt` file with only the dependencies used to build doc:
   ```text
   sphinx
   numpydoc